Chemotherapy for Ewing tumors

 Some drugs used to treat Ewing tumors, such as etoposide, can increase the risk of later developing a cancer of white blood cells known as acute myeloid leukemia.
 Fortunately, this doesn’t happen often.

-For more on the possible late or long-term side effects of chemo, including infertility and second cancers, see the section “What happens after treatment for Ewing tumors?”
+For more on the possible late or long-term side effects of chemo, including infertility and second cancers, see “What happens after treatment for Ewing tumors?”

 Tests to check for chemo side effects: Before each treatment, your (child’s) doctor will check lab test results to be sure the liver, kidney, and bone marrow are working well.
 If not, chemo may need to be delayed or the doses reduced.